sahahn/parc_scaling/docs/parcellations.md

 for the Human Connectome Project Workbench (Marcus, 2011).
 See setup/process_parcs.py for the script to re-sample parcellations.

 {% include parcel_table.html %}

+See also the folder [raw/](https://github.com/sahahn/parc_scaling/tree/main/raw) which contains the 'raw' existing parcellations, included information on how they can be downloaded.

 ## Random Parcellations